 1.2.
 The Prompt¶

-The text that a shell displays for its prompt will differ depending
+The text that a shell displays for its prompt will differ depending the shell program itself and a user’s profile settings.
+Here are two examples of what such a prompt might look like:

-two prompts shown in the introduction.
 Intentionally presented, the bash$

 prompt is

-Unix commands using syntax that is supported by both.
+focus on general Unix commands using syntax that is supported by both.

 To keep things simple, we will follow a standard convention of